Featherweight-IP/fwrisc/doc/fwrisc_tools.md

 ### Python 3.6
 Zephyr requires Python3, as well as several additional Python modules.

-### Verilator 4.002
+### Verilator 4.010
-Verilator 4.002 was used for verification of the FWRISC core.
-Verilator must be compiled with LXT support enabled.
+Verilator 4.010 was used for verification of the FWRISC core.
+Verilator must be compiled with FST support enabled.
 Please ensure that 'verilator' is on your search path.

 ### GTKWave
 GTKWave was used for viewing waveforms.